ClickHouse/clickhouse-presentations/talks_index.md

 ## older talks?

+... no index yet :\

-They were not indexed yet, fell free to edit the file / send PRs with descriptions.
+fell free to edit the file / send PRs with descriptions.